TomaszDamian/GitPage/Wiki.md

 setInterval(SecondPassed,1000);
 ```
 I honestly dislike this code mainly because I never could figure out how to clear the interval and start it again, I have played with it before but I never really got the answer to that question.
 this works but it's very situational.
+What I really need to do though is clear out the code and make a visable pattern with it, It's already way cleaner than any of the previous things I've done but I'm still not quite happy with the cleanness of it